Update to Sponsor Guidance March 2026

 • New emphasis is placed on ensuring sponsored workers are informed of their employment rights.

-• Salary compliance is subject to increased scrutiny, including risks relating to artificial inflation and pay period compliance.
+• Salary compliance is subject to increased scrutiny, including risks relating to pay consistency, underpayment and alignment with CoS data.

 These changes operate collectively.
 The Home Office is not treating each requirement in isolation, but assessing sponsors against an overall picture of compliance, credibility and control.